kaleeswaranm/multimodal-video-qa/README.md

 See LICENSE file for details.

 ## Social
-Connect with me on LinkedIn - <a href="https://www.linkedin.com/in/kaleeswaran-m/" target="_blank" rel="noopener noreferrer">https://www.linkedin.com/in/kaleeswaran-m/</a>
+Connect with me on LinkedIn - https://www.linkedin.com/in/kaleeswaran-m/